ChristineKaggwa/Climate-Projections-SSPs/README.md

 # Climate-Projections-SSPs
 This repository consists of the notebook to
-## statistical downscaling of climate projections.
+## Statistical downscaling of climate projections.

 ## Climate indices